 HIM Teknoforge differentiates itself through its broad product portfolio and unmatched flexibility.
 The company offers everything from raw forgings and CNC blanks to complex transmission gears, suspension parts, steering components, and forged bevels.

-Today, Him Teknoforge has entered a strategic joint venture with Borghi Assali SRL, by integrating its design and technological strengths to expand its presence in Indian and Asian markets to deliver high-value products to customers.
+Today, HIM Teknoforge has entered a strategic joint venture with Borghi Assali SRL, by integrating its design and technological strengths to expand its presence in Indian and Asian markets to deliver high-value products to customers.

 Sustainability and Technological Edge

 HIM Teknoforge has invested heavily in in-house processes that many competitors outsource, such as phosphating, powder coating, semi-automatic paint shops, automatic welding, fabrication, and laser cutting.
-These comprehensive capabilities ensure superior quality control and faster turnaround times.
+These comprehensive capabilities ensure strict quality control and faster turnaround times.

 The company leverages advanced in-house technology, including 3D scanning, reverse engineering, laser checking, ultrasonic washing, and electronic diameter checking.
 All forging plants use induction heaters and globally aligned high-tech presses.
-Recent upgrades include five-axis Mazak machines and German gear grinding equipment, enabling production of DIN 6/DIN 7 quality gears ideal for EV applications.
+Recent upgrades include five-axis Mazak machines and German gear grinding equipment, enabling production of of DIN 6 quality gears ideal for EV applications.
 These investments have significantly enhanced machining precision, strengthened manufacturing capabilities, and ensured consistent delivery of high-quality, on-time products that meet international standards.

 The Future Roadmap